Sranan Tongo: History

-Sranan Tongo likely developed from an English-based pidgin, when English colonists in what was then part of the English colony of Guiana imported enslaved Africans for the plantations.
+Sranan Tongo likely developed from an English-based pidgin, when English colonists in what was then part of the English colony of Guiana brought enslaved Africans for the plantations.
 The enslaved Africans, who were often from various tribes, did not have an African language in common and developed a pidgin to communicate.
-After the Dutch takeover in 1667, following the Treaty of Westminster (1674) (in exchange for ceding the North American eastern seaboard colony of New Netherland to the English), a substantial overlay of words was adopted from the Dutch language, making it a secondary lexifier.
+After the Dutch takeover in 1667, following the Treaty of Breda (1667) (in exchange for ceding the North American eastern seaboard colony of New Netherland to the English), a substantial overlay of words was adopted from the Dutch language, making it a secondary lexifier.
 There were also additions from Spanish and Portuguese—some of these dating from earlier Portuguese occupation of the colony, which preceded the arrival of the British.

-The first enslaved Africans probably spoke Gbe languages or Kikongo as their native tongues, and were bilingual for some time.
+The first enslaved Africans probably spoke Gbe or KiKongo languages as their native tongues, and were bilingual for some time.
 In the early 18th century (1720), large numbers of Akan people (65%) from the region then called the Gold Coast were also transported to plantations in Suriname.
-The addition of the Akan language into early Sranan Tongo, which had already undergone a process of creolization at that time, further altered the language, causing relexification and giving the creole its own distinct form of Africanisms.
+The addition of the Akan language into early Sranan Tongo, which had already undergone a process of creolisation at that time, further altered the language, causing relexification and giving the creole its own distinct form of Africanisms.
 As other ethnic groups, such as East Indians, Chinese and Javanese, were brought to Suriname as indentured workers, Sranan Tongo became a lingua franca.

 Indigenous peoples in Suriname also intermarried with enslaved Africans, adding a significant amount of their cultural influence to Sranan and Afro-Surinamese culture.

 Characteristics

-Despite having a significant number of English-language words in its lexicon, the lack of contact with English speakers from the 17th century means Sranan Tongo is rarely mutually intelligible with modern English and is distinct from most other English-based creoles.
-The African language influences of Sranan Tongo are Gbe (Fon, Ewe, Aja, Gun, Gen (Mina), Xwelak), KiKongo, and Akan (Twi and Fante).
+Despite having a significant number of English-language words in its lexicon, the lack of contact with English speakers from the 17th century means Sranan Tongo is seldom mutually intelligible with modern English and is distinct from most other English-based creoles.
+Some of the African language influences of Sranan Tongo are Gbe (Fon, Ewe, Aja, Gun, Gen (Mina), Xwelak), KiKongo, and Akan (Twi and Fante).
 The African influence on Sranan can be found in its grammar, morphology and phonology.
-Next to its idioms and idiophones in addition to its culinary, botanical, zoological, anatomical, artifactual, musical and Winti lexicon.
-The influence of the Cariban language, Carib and Arawak can be found in Sranan's botanical, zoological, musical, culinary and Winti lexicon.
+Next to its idioms and idiophones in addition to its culinary, botanical, zoological, anatomical, artifactual, musical and ritual Winti lexicon.
+The influence of the Cariban languages, Carib and Arawak, can be found in Sranan's botanical, zoological, musical, culinary and Winti lexicon.

 Remnants of Sranan's Portuguese-based period can still be traced in its lexical items of Portuguese origin and the Ancestral tradition of Odos.
-Odos Afro-Surinamese people proverbs, folklore and stories, passed down generationally during slavery through oral tradition in Sranan.
+These are Afro-Surinamese people’s proverbs, folklore and stories, passed down generationally during slavery through oral tradition in Sranan.
 These stories are still a part of Afro-Surinamese culture and identity, with many that can be traced back to specific regions in Central and West Africa where they originated.